istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** an issue where warmup aggression is not aligned with envoy configuration.
   ([Issue #3395](https://github.com/istio/api/issues/3395))

 - **Fixed** an issue where ingress gateways in ambient multi-cluster did not route requests to exposed remote backends.
 Also, a new feature flag `AMBIENT_ENABLE_MULTI_NETWORK_INGRESS` has been added and it's `true` by default.
-If the user wants to keep the old behaviour, it can be set to `false`.
+If the user wants to keep the old behavior, it can be set to `false`.

 - **Fixed** an issue causing the ambient multicluster cluster registry to become unstable periodically, leading to incorrect configuration being pushed to proxies.

-- **Fixed** an issue where the overload manager resource monitor for global downstream max connections was hardcoded to the maximum integer value and could not be configured via Runtime Flags.
+- **Fixed** an issue where the overload manager resource monitor for global downstream max connections was set to the maximum integer value and could not be configured via Runtime Flags.
 Users can now configure the global downstream max connections limit via proxy metadata `ISTIO_META_GLOBAL_DOWNSTREAM_MAX_CONNECTIONS`.
 The runtime flag `overload.global_downstream_max_connections` is still honored if specified for backwards compatibility but is deprecated in favor of this new approach using proxy metadata.